 Regular Overseas Payments

 If you want to set up regular transfers, the choice is easy.
-While Currencies Direct lets you set up regular payments, Azimo does not offer this functionality yet.
+While Currencies Direct lets you set-up scheduled payments, Azimo does not offer this functionality yet.

 - When CurrencyFair and TransferWise go head to head.. who wins?